Aliases for METAP2 Gene

-This gene is a member of the methionyl aminopeptidase family and encodes a protein that binds 2 cobalt or manganese ions.
-This protein functions both by protecting the alpha subunit of eukaryotic initiation factor 2 from inhibitory phosphorylation and by removing the amino-terminal methionine residue from nascent protein.
-Increased expression of this gene is associated with various forms of cancer and the anti-cancer drugs fumagillin and ovalicin inhibit the protein by irreversibly binding to its active site.
-A pseudogene of this gene is located on chromosome 2. [provided by RefSeq, Jul 2008]
+The protein encoded by this gene is a member of the methionyl aminopeptidase family.
+The encoded protein functions both by protecting the alpha subunit of eukaryotic initiation factor 2 from inhibitory phosphorylation and by removing the amino-terminal methionine residue from nascent proteins.
+Increased expression of this gene is associated with various forms of cancer, and the anti-cancer drugs fumagillin and ovalicin inhibit the protein by irreversibly binding to its active site.
+Inhibitors of this gene have also been shown to be effective for the treatment of obesity.
+A pseudogene of this gene is located on chromosome 2.
+Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Nov 2015]

 GeneCards Summary for METAP2 Gene

 METAP2 (Methionyl Aminopeptidase 2) is a Protein Coding gene.
-Diseases associated with METAP2 include microsporidiosis.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include aminopeptidase activity and metalloexopeptidase activity.
+Diseases associated with METAP2 include pilocytic astrocytoma.
+Among its related pathways are Signaling by GPCR and Metabolism of fat-soluble vitamins.
+GO annotations related to this gene include poly(A) RNA binding and aminopeptidase activity.
 An important paralog of this gene is ENSG00000257411.